Skip to main content

 Add a Set Values element (1) to the Structure panel of your Integration Procedure.
 Then use the Element Value Map section to save the API Key (2).

-Once you have the key saved here, you replace the actual API key in the HTTP Action elements with %APIKey% (the name of the element in the Element Value Map).
+After you save the key here, replace the actual API key in the HTTP Action elements with %SVWeather:APIKey%, the name of the component and the element in that component.

-If the API key ever changes, you need to edit only the one Set Values element.
+This way, if the API key ever changes, you can edit only the one Set Values element.
 This makes it easier to maintain your Integration Procedure.

-Speaking of making this easier, did you know you don’t need to pass on the entire JSON response that is sent from Weatherbit.io?
+Speaking of making this easier, did you know you don’t need to pass on the entire JSON response that is sent from an API?
 That’s right!
 You can use the properties of the HTTP Action element to trim the data response.

 HTTP Path and HTTP Method Properties of the HTTP Action element.